 Banks, credit unions, investment firms, and other financial institutions store enormous amounts of sensitive data in cloud platforms and applications, making them a prime target for cybercriminals who seek to profit from that information via fraud, extortion, or outright theft.
-In fact, according to a report by the Boston Consulting Group, financial service providers face cyberattacks at a rate 300 times greater than other industries.

 These threats can come in many forms, ranging from relatively simple brute-force attacks to highly sophisticated social engineering schemes.
-Regardless of their scale or complexity though, all are capable of causing massive turmoil in the form of regulatory risk, financial loss, interruption of operations, and reputational damage.
+Regardless of their scale or complexity though, all are capable of causing massive turmoil in the form of regulatory risk, financial loss, interruption of operations, and reputation damage.

 In order to mitigate the risks and impacts of these attacks and implement an effective cyber security plan, businesses must first understand the risks in play.
 To help, we’ve compiled a guide to the largest threats to cyber security for financial services today.